ksaye/vision-ai-developer-kit-audio/samples/3-buildNetworkWithAzure/README.md

-azureMLVMSize | 'Standard_D14' | the SKU or size of the compute VMs experiment_name | 'KerasAudioExperiment' | the name of the experiment azureStorgeAccountName | 'myaudiostorgeaccount' | the name of your Azure Blob Storge Account.  it must match the setting used in 1-audioAquisition azureStorageKeyName | 'dMCtO9kF4uokBW1PaF30CfKg/Ig81GFpyVDIKcUIemQl1l++cWjChghiRc7OGw==' | the primary or secondary key of your Azure Blob Storage Account azureStorageTargetContainer | 'newfolder5' | the target Blob container.  it must match the setting used in 2-labelFiles
+azureMLVMSize | 'Standard_D14' | the SKU or size of the compute VMs experiment_name | 'KerasAudioExperiment' | the name of the experiment azureStorgeAccountName | 'myaudiostorgeaccount' | the name of your Azure Blob Storge Account.  it must match the setting used in 1-audioAquisition azureStorageKeyName | 'dMCtghiRc7OGw==' | the primary or secondary key of your Azure Blob Storage Account azureStorageTargetContainer | 'newfolder' | the target Blob container.  it must match the setting used in 2-labelFiles

 In 3-buildNetworkWithAzure\run.py make the following modification